BenayounP/AndroidMovieDataBase/documentation/backstage/DevDiary.md

 And I tried to test my data classes so I needed to test some Flow methods.
 Not easy at all....(maybe [Turbine](https://github.com/cashapp/turbine) can help?)

 ### 27/09/22

 Ok, Turbine wasn't needed (for now).
 Finalized to test the main data class `DefaultTmdbRepository`.
 Did some QA tests using fake datasource and fixed some bugs in...DataStore(🤷).
 The app is almost ready to be presented to the world!

 ### 30/09/22

 Oops, forgot to write on previous days.

 I worked on flavors.
 Surprisingly I wasn't worked many time with this concept.

 Used it to do a `fake` flavor to handle a FakeDatasource to easier some QA.

+## October 2022

 ### 03/10/22

 Worked on documentation and....noticed that there was in my architecture.
 A proof that documentation can be useful and not just for help others understand what you did

 ### 04/10/22

 I reorganized the classes in data layer to be cleaner: Felt like a electrician trying to wire some strange material.
 Also did some documentation.
 OMG it's complicated to work with video in Markdown!

 ### 05/10/22
 Worked on documentation.
 It begins to looks like a good one.
 By the way, I realised that I had never worked on projects with good documentation.
 From another perspective, it is very time consuming.